 Of course, I thought I'd never be able to achieve this dream.
 Ever.
 It was purely that; a dream, a fantasy.
-But this year however, that has changed and my pipe dream has become a reality.
+But this year, that has changed, and my pipe dream has become a reality.

 What has happened though has really surprised me.
 I'm actually really struggling to embrace my dream and new found freedom.
 Even though I have worked extremely hard for this over the last 5½ years since I started my business Upcycled & Co., it's not as easy as I thought it would be.

 Last year I got to the stage where I wanted to sell the business, but I had a very, very strong gut feeling all along that I needed to keep it a little longer.
-But, I wanted to outsource parts of it so I wasn't working so much.
-Almost immediately that I found the perfect person to take over some of the tasks in my business.
+So, I outsourced parts of it so I wasn't working so much.
+Almost immediately I found the perfect person to take over some of the tasks in my business.
 Seemingly by chance (I'm not a believer in such things, I'm sure the Universe heard me and gave me what I desperately wanted) I was chatting with Steph, my nail technician about this, and she said, "Ooh, I'd love to do that.
 What's involved?"
 I was excited to say the least.

-Now, we are eleven months down the track and Steph has been dispatching all of the paint orders, receiving the stock, labelling it and keeping that side of the business ticking over beautifully.
-And this week we're meeting to talk about the next stage as I prepare to handover even more tasks to Steph.
+Now we are eleven months down the track, and Steph has been dispatching all of the paint orders, receiving the stock, labelling it and keeping that side of the business ticking over beautifully.
+And this week we're meeting to talk about the next stage as I prepare to handover even more tasks to her.